The womb is moving further out of the pelvic area during this week, and your waist will shrink as the uterus continues to move into the abdomen.

 Make sure you eat a healthy diet and take vitamin supplements if necessary.

-It is best to avoid strenuous exercise during pregnancy if this was not already part of your lifestyle before becoming pregnant.
-Any aerobic exercise program, such as swimming, cycling, or even walking, should be limited to 15 minutes for three sessions per week.
+Avoid intense exercise during pregnancy.
+Limit any aerobic exercise program, such as swimming, cycling, or even walking, to 15 minutes for three sessions per week.

-This can then be gradually increased to four 30-minute weekly sessions.
+You can then gradually increase your weekly exercise regimen to four 30-minute weekly sessions.

 Here are some tips to help you get as much benefit from exercise during pregnancy as possible: